 Local growers often have a difficult time competing, and are almost never allowed shelf space in the larger grocery stores.
 Even the phenomenal popularity rise of organic foods sold in national chains like Whole Foods and Wild Oats (certainly a step in the right direction) makes it difficult for local growers to compete with the large California growers.

-While the challenges of PEAK OIL and Climate Change will both impact our food availability and costs ultimately, it is Peak Oil that will dictate the need for LOCAL food sustainability.
 As energy prices ultimately climb, we will recognize the huge impact that fuel has on food prices and availability.
 We will desperately need our local growers and farmers in order to keep food on our grocery store shelves.
 But will they still be around?
 As CE Pugh of La Montañita Coop mentioned at a recent MRCOG meeting on agricultural sustainability, "we have seen many good quality growers and farmers simply disappear."

 Thankfully, we DO have access to our locally grown fruits, veggies, meats and more through a flourishing chain of growers markets throughout the city.
 Selling directly to you and me means that prices can be competitive.
 La Montañita Coop has also pledged to increase support for local growers.
 Supporting these growers and retail outlets NOW ensures they will still be around when we need them.
 See Local Food Sources.

 Focusing on localization and sustainability, will not only help us keep food prices reasonable in the future, reduce emissions from transportation, help make our country more secure, but also will strengthen our local economy and keep our growers in business.
 Another one of those WIN-WIN propositions.

 PLEASE be a part of the solution. mysuggestions@sustainableabq